bakerwho/comp-syn-old/README.rst

-compsyn
+comp-syn
 ~~~~~~~

-compsyn is a package which provides a novel methodlogy to explore relationships between words and abstract concepts through color.
-The work rose through a collaboration between the contributors at the Santa Fe Institute's Complex System Summer School 2019.
+comp-syn is a package which provides a novel methodology to explore relationships between abstract concepts and color.
+The work arose through a collaboration between the contributors at the Santa Fe Institute's Complex System Summer School 2019.

 beta-release
 ~~~~~~~~~~~~